"Electronic music for the electronic generation"

 OA is now disbanded and for further news on any compilation releases, please visit the Oppenheimer Analysis Official Facebook page at: https://www.facebook.com/oppenheimeranalysis

 This website contains information about releases, biographies, photos, samples of music and links to other electronic music resources.

 This website is no longer being updated and remains as an archive on Oppenheimer Analysis.

 Martin sadly died in April 2013.

-On Friday 24 March 2006 Andy and Martin performed live as OA for the first time in 22 years at Zwischenfall, Bochum in Germany.
+On Friday 24 March 2006 Andy and Martin performed live as OA for the first time in 22 years at Zwischenfall, Bochum, Germany.
 More gigs followed in Germany, Belgium, London, Newcastle and Brighton.

-Special thanks to all of OA's fans for supporting us over the years, to Veronica Vasicka at Minimal Wave, and to Rob Brannigan for creating this site.
+Special thanks to all of the fans of Oppenheimer Analysis for supporting us over the years, to Veronica Vasicka at Minimal Wave, and to Rob Brannigan for creating this site.